CodeMovie/code-movie-runtime/README.md

 Fires before a frame change occurs.
 Call `preventDefault()` on the event to stop the frame change from happening.
-You can inspect the event target's `current` property to figure out the current frame and the event target's `nextCurrent` property to see what the next frame is going to be... and then decide whether or not you want to to stop the frame change.
+You can inspect the event target's `current` property to figure out the current frame and the event target's `nextCurrent` property to see what the next frame is going to be and then decide whether or not you want to to stop the frame change.

 ### Event `cm-afterframechange` (bubbles, not cancelable, not composed)